msayson/msayson.github.io/_posts/2019-05-27-financial-checklist-moving-to-us.markdown

 Once you have an SSN:

-* Apply for a local driver's license.
+* Apply for a local driver's license or state ID.
 * Provide SSN to US financial institutions that you were able to open accounts with previously.
 * Open any remaining financial accounts.